 this post so don’t worry that you can’t see it here.
 I get all of this fancy

 One thing I don’t like is that I’m matching over strings.
-In general clap
+In general clap will

 return strings to me that represent the values of command line